Helen Zughaib: Eat the News Again

 Similar to the first installation of this exhibit, Eat the News Again is an installation in which Helen used enamel paint and newspaper on ceramic plates to force viewers to consume what happened in the Syrian civil war.
 This installation included an image of a boy being carried by his father in a suitcase.
 Helen included dots throughout the piece referring to movement, journey, hope, and dreams.

 Books

-Stories My Father Told Me: Memories of a Childhood in Syria and Lebanon
+Stories My Father Told Me

-Stories My Father Told Me is written by Helen Zughaib with Elia Kamal Zughaib and illustrated by Helen Zughaib.
-This book contains 24 full color plates of original art by Helen accompanied by her father, Elia Zughaib’s, stories from his childhood in Syria and Lebanon in the 1930s.
-Elia would write down his stories, and, though they were not very long, they were filled with vivid detail of rich culture, lifestyles, and traditions that were then translated into Helen’s artwork.
+Stories My Father Told Me: Memories of a Childhood in Syria and Lebanon is a book written by Helen Zughaib with Elia Kamal Zughaib and illustrated by Helen Zughaib.
+This book contains 24 full color plates of original art by Helen accompanied by her father, Elia Zughaib's, stories from his childhood in Syria and Lebanon in the 1930s.
+Elia would write down his stories, and, though they were not very long, they were filled with vivid detail of rich culture, lifestyles, and traditions that were then translated into Helen's artwork.
 This gives audiences a look into life full of Lebanese and Syrian Christian culture and traditions.